roboflow/roboflow-computer-vision-utilities/README.md

 * `webcam_od.py`: Code for running inference (model predictions) with Object Detection models on webcam feeds
 ```
 cd webcam
+# note: update cv2.VideoCapture(0) in the script to cv2.VideoCapture(1) or cv2.VideoCapture(2)
+# if it fails to find your webcam/camera device
 python3 webcam_od.py
 ```
   * To be used after updating the `roboflow_config.json` file in the main directory with your Model Info (Workpsace ID, Model/Project ID, Private API Key and Model Version Number)